This creamy, Polish mushroom soup transports me right back to my grandmother's house on Christmas Eve.

 - salt and fresh ground pepper

 - Rehydrate the dried mushrooms for about 30 minutes, in 2 cups of hot water.
-When mushrooms are softened, mince them and place them in a stock pot.
+Drain them reserving the soaking liquid.
+Mince them and place them in a stock pot.

 - Add the onion, fresh mushrooms, carrots and celery to the stockpot, along with the 4 tablespoons of olive oil, and saute the vegetables over medium-high heat for about 5 -7 minutes.